Selonka/RelationshipCol/README.md

 * [ RC Realated ] The number of tickets related to the current ticket

 ![Screenshot of view issue page, slimmed down](https://github.com/Selonka/RelationshipCol/blob/main/blob/RelationCol.PNG)
+## Purpose ##
+This plugin allows users to sort tickets by the number of their dependencies.
+This way you can identify tickets that block a large number of other tickets or tickets that require a large number of other tickets to resolve to get resolved.
+This should help to prioritize tickets.
 ## Requirements ##
 * Mantis v2.x.x
 * Tested on 2.24.0